BinaryMonkAnkit/BinaryMonkAnkit/README.md

 ## 📚 Education
 - **B.Tech. in  Artificial Intelligence and Machine Learning**
-  DMIHER, Faculty of Engineering and Technology Nagpur, India
+  DMIHER, Faculty of Engineering and Technology, Nagpur, India
   *Dec.
 2021 – Jun.
 2025*